The Addams Family (1964 TV series): Reception

+During its first 1964–1966 season, The Addams Family built a repeat audience and registered small Nielsen ratings, finishing its debut season in the lower twenties of the season chart; contemporary trade reports and later analyses note that its offbeat tone set it apart from more typical sitcoms of the period.
+Contemporary reactions were mixed, with some critics praising the show's graphic flair and comic humor and others indulging its ghastly domestic farce as a conceit.
+Television historian David Marc argued more recently that the show's subversion of suburban conventions can be read as "a cleverly disguised commentary on postwar conformity masquerading as family comedy."
+Revived interest following the early-1990s film spin-offs resulted in favorable reappreciations in the leading publications, which celebrated the show's innovation and its influence upon later genre-bending comedies.

 Reunions, sequels and adaptations

 In 1972, the third episode of the Saturday morning animated series The New Scooby-Doo Movies featured the Addams Family.
 Astin, Jones, Coogan, and Cassidy all reprised their roles; 11-year-old Jodie Foster provided the voice of Pugsley.
 This episode was the pilot for the 1973 animated series.
 Coogan and Cassidy were the only original series cast members who returned for this series.
 Jodie Foster also returned as the voice of Pugsley.

 A reunion TV film, Halloween with the New Addams Family, aired on NBC in October 1977 and starred all of the original cast, except for Blossom Rock, who was very ill at the time and was replaced as Grandmama by Phyllis actress Jane Rose.
 Elvia Allman portrayed Mother Frump, whom Margaret Hamilton had played in the original series.
 Veteran character actors Parley Baer and Vito Scotti, who both had recurring roles in the original series, also appeared in the movie.
 The film also included extended family members created specifically for this production, such as Gomez's brother Pancho (played by Henry Darrow) and two additional children, Wednesday Jr. and Pugsley Jr. The latter two were portrayed as near copies of the original children, now known as Wednesday Sr. and Pugsley Sr., who were once again played respectively by Lisa Loring and Ken Weatherwax, the original Wednesday and Pugsley in the series.
 Vic Mizzy rewrote and conducted the series theme as an instrumental.

 Astin reprised his role as Gomez Addams for the 1992 animated adaptation of the series.
 Weatherwax and Loring, the only other original cast members still living at the time, did not participate.

 In 1998, a standalone film, Addams Family Reunion, aired on the Fox Family Channel, followed by the series The New Addams Family that ran from 1998 to 2000.
 Astin appeared in the series as Grandpapa Addams.